 Where yoga meets capitalism - the 'business' of yoga

 Moving within the yoga industry with heart, integrity and effectiveness

 DATES, TIMES & MODE OF DELIVERY

-This is a six week course, delivered entirely online, with a combination of pre-recorded and live online sessions.
+This is a six week course, delivered entirely online, with a combination of pre-recorded and live interactive online sessions.